gwmodeling/challenge/submissions/team_example/readme.md

 All this work was conducted in Python version 3.8.13, using a Dell workstation with an NVIDIA Quadro RTX 5000 GPU and 128GB RAM

-If you want to provide any additional information about your model/submission/results, please do so here.